LucasMacchi/MovieRating_Back/README.md

     -/validate-user ---> This route will validate the user using a code sent to the email

     -/patch-user ---> This route will change user username and sent an email informing about the change

+    -/:id ---> This route will return an user, the id can be either the email or the id of the user